 4) Collecting Schedule-Level Data

 With the new accounting standards, leases will be reported on the balance sheet as assets and liabilities.
-As a result, data needs to be tracked at an asset-level for all leases.
-Most companies track lease data only at a schedule-level under the current lease accounting standards.
+As a result, data needs to be tracked the asset level for all leases.
+Most companies track lease data only at the schedule level under the current lease accounting standards.
 While most real estate leases have one asset per schedule, this is not the case for equipment leases.
 A single IT equipment lease could have 20 forklifts on it.
 At the end of term, 10 of those forklifts might be returned, another 5 purchased and another 5 renewed.
 That means each of the forklifts may require accounting with a different lease term and residual value.
 You will need to account for each of these assets individually.
-Similar situations exist for trucks, vans, laptops, printers, photocopiers, aircraft and office equipment.
-For most companies there has never been a good reason to track individual assets under a lease until the new accounting standards.
+Similar situations exist for trucks, vans, laptops, printers, photocopiers, aircrafts, and office equipment.
+For most companies, there has never been a good reason to track individual assets under a lease until the new accounting standards were announced.
 As a result, most companies will be unpleasantly surprised at the lack of data that exists.

 5) Off-Contract Data

 A common misconception is that all of the data that needs to be collected about a lease is available on the original contract.
-Fields such as minimum term, monthly and variable rents, end of term options are generally available on the contract.
+Fields, such as minimum term, monthly and variable rents, and end-of-term options, are generally available on the contract.
 However, other data necessary for the accounting may not be.
-For example, the incremental borrowing rate, the general ledger code; as well as plans to renew, purchase or cancel the lease are not on the contract.
+For example, the incremental borrowing rate; the general ledger code; and plans to renew, purchase, or cancel the lease are not on the contract.
 For equipment leases, data such as the asset’s current physical location and its assigned owner (employee) will need to be captured as well.
 Companies that are collecting lease accounting data only from schedules may find themselves in a quagmire when the accounting team begins to review and classify the leases.
-Companies should collect not only contractual data, but operational (off-contract) data as well to provide a complete picture of the lease for the accounting organization.
+Companies should collect not only contractual data, but also operational (off-contract) data to provide a complete picture of the lease for the accounting organization.

 Subscribe to Weekly Updates on the New Lease Accounting Standards